Humanities 101OL - The Forms & Ideas

 6. Engage in asynchronous (forum) discussions.

 Welcome to Humanities 101OL!
 This is an active participation course that explores the various forms of human expression and thinking.
 During the semester we will explore the worlds of art, music, philosophy, poetry, literature, morality, religion, and mythology.
-You will learn to successfully navigate the Internet and to engage in Moodle's asynchronous (bulletin board) forum discussions online.
+You will learn to engage in Moodle's asynchronous (bulletin board) forum discussions online.

 Since this is mostly a discussion class, the success of this course depends on active participation.
 We will apply "Reader Response Theory" to all discussions.
 In other words, I want to hear how you, the reader, interact with the readings.
 All thoughtful opinions and insights are valued and welcomed -- just be prepared to explain your theories!

 During the course of the semester, you will be required to post written responses in whole-class Moodle forums and to post several major assignments via our Turnitin links on our Moodle course page.
 All responses are designed to reinforce the ideas presented in our course, enabling you to have a better understanding of the material.

 Students will need to have access to the Internet - either Microsoft Explorer, Firefox, Google Chrome, or Safari - and an active CSUN email account to access the Moodle system.
 To activate your CSUN e-mail address or reset its password use the account utility page.